Crismarquez/research_env/README.md

 # research_env
-Utils directory for fast proptotyping in computer vision
+Utils directory for fast prototyping in computer vision